 The biggest downside to aftermarket fuel injection systems is that they can cost up to or more than the value of Triumphs, Alfas, etc. A large portion of the tech session was devoted to the process of selecting and applying junkyard EFI parts from mid 80's cars of similar performance to our Triumphs.
 If you would like a copy of the presentation, contact me and I will email you a copy.

-Mark "Silo" Fisher President, The Injection Connection, Ltd. info@injcon.com
+Mark "Silo" Fisher President, The Injection Connection, Ltd. info@injcon.com following the panoramic photo shoot.
+The Board members of the Vintage Triumph Register wanted to try something new and display the various models of

 Participants's Choice